jenkinsci/kubernetes-plugin/README.md

 **WARNING**
 If you want to provide your own Docker image for the inbound agent, you **must** name the container `jnlp` so it overrides the default one.
 Failing to do so will result in two agents trying to concurrently connect to the controller.

-# No delay provisioning

-By default, Jenkins estimates load to avoid over-provisioning cloud nodes.
-This plugin will use its own provisioning strategy by default.
-With this strategy, a new node is created on Kubernetes as soon as NodeProvisioner detects a need for more agents.
-In worst case scenarios, this will result in some extra nodes being provisioned on Kubernetes, which will be shortly terminated.

-If you want to turn off this Strategy you can use the system property `io.jenkins.plugins.kubernetes.disableNoDelayProvisioning=true`

 # Configuration on minikube

 Create and start [minikube](https://github.com/kubernetes/minikube)